Kansas: Cleveland University-Kansas City

 > Located: Overland Park

 Cleveland University-Kansas City is one of just three institutions on this list that accepted every applicant for the 2019-2020 school year — just five prospective students applied.
-With just 176 enrolled undergraduate students, it is one of the smallest colleges on this list.
+With just 74 enrolled undergraduate students, it is one of the smallest colleges on this list, and in the nation.
 It is also the most expensive college in Kansas by nearly $10,000 per year, with students paying over $35,000 for tuition, books, room and board, minus any financial aid.

 Cleveland University-Kansas City is a health-focused college, offering chiropractic degrees as well as other programs like health education and human biology.